Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 		s3_client.upload_file(filepath, s3_bucket, s3_key)
 ```

-The readability benefits are more obvious if you use type hints.
-Below, it is easy
+The readability benefits are more obvious when you use type hints:
-the definition of `RecordingMetadata`

 ```python
 def upload_directory(directory: os.PathLike, s3_bucket: str):